DataBiosphere/tanagra/docs/INDEXING.md

 # Indexing

+## Need for Indexing

-Tanagra can query the source data directly, but **for improved performance, Tanagra generates indexed tables and queries them instead**.
+In most cases Tanagra can query the source data directly, but **for improved performance, Tanagra generates indexed tables and queries them instead**.
 The indexer config specifies where Tanagra can write generated index tables.

+However here are a few scenarios where indexing is strictly required, such as calculating ancestors for every item in hierarchies based off the parent-child input data.
+These steps use Dataflow because they cannot be reasonably simplified to SQL.
+For most things it's for performance reasons, though some of those (e.g. calculating rollup counts) would be slow enough to be completely unusable without it.

+Another consideration is that performance directly correlates to cost in many cases, either because it simplifies queries or allows the BQ tables to be optimized (e.g. clustering for common columns).

 **Generating index tables is part of the deployment process**; It is not managed by the service.
 There is a basic command line interface to run the indexing jobs.
 Currently, this CLI just uses Gradle's application plugin, so the